mihir8181/Color_Classification_Python_OpenCV_Machine_Learning/README.md

-# Color_Classification_Using_Python_OpenCV_Machine_Learning
+# Real Time Color Recognization
-Color Classification using Python, OpenCV, and Machine Learning
+Using Python OpenCV and Machine_Learning